thisisalamin/quick-variants/README.md

 ## Styling

-The plugin uses Tailwind CSS for styling.
-Custom styles can be added through your theme's CSS file or the WordPress customizer.
+The plugin uses Tailwind CSS for styling with a modern, clean design.
+Custom styles can be added through your theme's CSS file or the WordPress customizer to match your site's branding.

 ## Support

-For support questions or bug reports, please open an issue on the plugin's GitHub repository.
+For support questions or bug reports, please contact Mohamed Alamin at https://www.crafely.com or open an issue on the plugin's repository.

 ## License